 I suggest that you book your travel insurance as soon as you book your flights to ensure you are covered in the event of a cancellation.
 (Don’t worry; you only pay insurance for the days you are on tour.)

-Advice on Mainland Greece and other Greek islands
+Advice on travel on Mainland Greece and other Greek islands

-I am able to put together suggested itineraries (including how to get there, places to stay and where to eat etc.) for Athens and the main land as well as other islands.
-If you have confirmed and booked into one of my tours, then this advise is free.
+I can put together suggested itineraries (including how to get there, places to stay and where to eat etc.) for Athens and the mainland as well as other islands.
+Once you have confirmed and booked into one of my tours, I am only too happy to help.

 The Greek language